dgaydukov/cert-aws/sa/files/sa.md

 You can start cloud9 directly from CodeStar, and any code you commit in cloud9 automatically goes to CodeStart pipeline and deployed to ec2/beanstalk/s3

 ###### Rekognition
-Rekognition - managed service that allows you to add powerful visual analysis to your app
+Rekognition - managed service that allows you to add powerful visual analysis to your app:
 * image - you can search/verify millions of images quickly (detects objects/scene/faces, search & compare faces, recognize texts or celebrities)
 * video - you can extract motion pics from video/streams and analyse them (detect activity or inappropriate content, understand moving of people)
 Rekognition using deep learning algos to determine image/video patterns.
 It is pre-trained for image and video recognition tasks (so you don't have to be ML expert to use it).
 You can specify conditions (discard results with low confidence score) under which image would go for human moderation.
-Terminology
+Terminology:
 * label - object/concept found in image based on description (for example, human/face/sun and so on..)
 * confidence score - number 0-100 that indicates the probability that prediction is correct Use following api to detect: